Table of Contents

 Am I also affected by the travel ban if I am from a country on this list, but I am currently inside the United States?

-You should not be affected by the travel ban.
-Visit our article about what the travel ban means for people currently in the U.S. to learn more.
+You can also visit this article to learn more about what the travel ban means for people currently in the U.S.

 Is this travel ban permanent?
 How long does a proclamation last?